 The FWC responds to discolored water, ﬁsh kills, and other mortality or disease events to determine whether the cause is environmental or human related.
 A statewide ﬁsh kill hotline (1-800-636-0511) has been in operation for 17 years.
 The FWC ﬁsh kill database contains information on ﬁsh kills and other aquatic animal health events in Florida reported to the FWC from 1972 to the present.
 New ﬁsh kill reports can be submitted through the website.

-Ongoing and Emerging Concerns and Initiatives
+Initiatives

 FDEP has identified a variety of ongoing and emerging state concerns related to water quality and is addressing these through the following special projects and initiatives: